 Here are answers to the top questions about inventory discrepancies.

 Inventory reconciliation is the process of comparing physical inventory counts with records of inventory on hand.
 This is an important auditing process as it helps reduce stock discrepancies and understand why there are discrepancies in the first place.

 How can inventory discrepancy be reduced?

 Accurate inventory records are a sign of a healthy supply chain.
 Running regular inventory checks and staying consistent with inventory reconciliation is essential to avoiding major inventory discrepancies.
-Additionally, partnering with a 3PL like ShipBob can help you reduce risk by taking care of the storage and fulfillment process while also giving you full visibility into inventory levels in real time.
+Additionally, partnering with a 3PL like ShipBob can help you reduce risk by taking care of the storage and fulfilment process while also giving you full visibility into inventory levels in real time.

 What causes inventory discrepancies?